 To evaluate the direction of potential response bias, we compare key survey responses across different cuts of the data.
-We report this comparison in Internet Appendix Table 2.
+Internet Appendix Table 2 reports this comparison.
 We focus on contrasting the results between institutional investors with high and low ESG share and between large and small institutions.
 Additionally, we report a comparison of key results between the panel respondents and the other three distribution channels.
-In Panel A we find only small differences across the subsamples in terms of the importance of climate risks (high-ESG institutions rank climate risks only slightly higher than low-ESG institutions).
+In panel A we find only small differences across the subsamples in terms of the importance of climate risks (high-ESG institutions rank climate risks only slightly higher than low-ESG institutions).
 High-ESG-share and larger institutions generally also believe that the financial materiality of the different sources of climate risks is higher.
-In Panel B we find high-ESG-share institutions, large institutions, and institutions that were not part of the panel more strongly agree that they incorporate climate risks because of financial and non-financial motives.
-Consistent with this finding, Panel C and D show that high-ESG-share and large institutions have a higher propensity to conduct climate-risk management and engagement.
-As we have an oversampling of larger institutions and institutions with more ESG funds, these differences support the possibility that our responses may be biased towards investors with more developed climate-risk polices.
+In panel B we find high-ESG-share institutions, large institutions, and institutions that were not part of the panel more strongly agree that they incorporate climate risks because of financial and nonfinancial motives.
+Consistent with this finding, panels C and D show that high-ESG-share and large institutions and institutions with more ESG funds, these differences support the possibility that our responses may be biased toward investors with more developed climate risk polices.